bunzela/FieldTools/README.md

 # FieldTools
-FieldTools calculated electric Fields in MD trajectories.
-It requires an Amber trajectory and parameter file as input.
+FieldTools is quantifying electric fields in MD trajectories.
+The script requires an Amber trajectory and parameter file as input.
+A -target file needs to be provided that specifies the positions at which the field should be calculated.
 FieldTools can optionally read in user-defined charges, e.g. from QM/MM calculations.
 QMChargesTools can be used to calculate ChelpG charges for QM regions over the trajectory.

 An example trajectory containing only two frames is provided in ./4bs0/ The code to calculted the magnitued of the field vector projected along another vector was taken from Stuyver et al., J Comp Chem 2019.